 If you are adding components, it would be best to put the crossovers near the radio.
 Connect the front door speaker leads to the woofer output on the crossover network, and then run new speaker wire from the crossover to the tweeter.
-This keeps you from having to pull a new wire through the Molex plug in the door jamb, which on most Hondas is nearly impossible.
+This keeps you from having to pull a new wire through the Molex plug in the door jamb, which is nearly impossible on most Hondas.

 Tools needed: flat blade screwdriver

 The Accord sedan's front door speakers are easy to deal with.
 Same goes for the coupe.
 (Crutchfield Research Photo)